ossf/fuzz-introspector/doc/Architecture.md

 The LLVM pass is set to run only when fuzzer executables are linked.
-However, at that stage the code in the executables will be compiled with LTO, which enables the pass operate on the code of the full program.
+However, at that stage the code in the executables will be compiled with LTO, which enables the pass to operate on the code of the full program.

 To use the fuzz-introspector pass simply compile a given project and the fuzzers using lto and the gold linker (`-flto` and `-fuse-ld=gold`) clang flags, and then